 The University Handbook for Appointed Personnel (UHAP) 8.03.02 explains the university’s sabbatical policy in detail.
 It specifies that sabbatical leaves may only be granted to appointed personnel who have served on full-time continuous fiscal or academic year appointments at the university for a period of not less than six years.
 Only individuals with tenure or continuing status are eligible for sabbatical leave.
 Leaves of absence without pay totaling no more than one year may be counted toward a sabbatical leave.
 Time served in excess of six years may not be accumulated toward future sabbaticals.
 Please see the College of Humanities Timetable for Sabbatical Leaves as a reference for determining eligibility for applying for sabbatical leave.

-University policy requires that each college have a Sabbatical Leave Advisory Committee consisting of at least three people.
-Within COH, the college-level review process begins after November 1st, the date by which Heads and Directors are to present departmentally reviewed sabbatical leave requests to the Associate Dean.
-The COH Sabbatical Leave Advisory Committee provides its assessment and recommendation to the dean no later than December 1st.
+University policy requires that each college have a Sabbatical Review Committee consisting of at least three people.
+Within COH, the college-level review process begins after November 1st, the date by which Heads and Directors are to present departmentally reviewed sabbatical leave requests to the Vice Dean.
+The COH Sabbatical Review Committee provides its assessment and recommendation to the dean no later than December 1st.
 The final approval of sabbatical leave applications occurs at the college level.
 In COH applicants are notified of the college-level decision in writing, usually no later than January 15th.
 Successful sabbatical leave applications are then reported to the Office of the Vice Provost.
 A candidate whose sabbatical proposal is rejected at the college level has the right to appeal to the university sabbatical leave advisory committee.